viamrobotics/docs/docs/services/slam/cartographer/_index.md

    Navigate to the **Control** tab on your robot's page and click on the drop-down menu matching the `name` of the service you created.
    On the cartographer panel, you can start a mapping session.

-   When you start a mapping session:

-   - Viam spins up an instance of the `cartographer` module in the cloud to execute the Cartographer algorithm.
-   - Viam's [Data Capture](/services/data/configure-data-capture/) continuously monitors and captures your robot's sensor data while the robot is running.
-   - Cartographer uses the data captured from when you click **Start session** until you click **End session** to create the map.
+   When you start a mapping session, Cartographer uses the data captured from when you click **Start session** until you click **End session** to create the map.

    Once you click **End session**, the map is saved to cloud storage and visible on your **Location** page under **SLAM library**.